 1. Park the machine on a level surface and disengage the blade control switch.
-2. Move the motion control levers outward to the neutral lock position, stop the engine, remove the key, and wait for all moving parts to stop before leaving the operating position.
+2. Move the motion control levers to the neutral lock position, set the parking brake, stop the engine, remove the key, and wait for all moving parts to stop before leaving the operating position.
 3. Clean the grease fittings (Figure 33 and Figure 32) with a rag.
 Make sure to scrape any paint off of the front of the fitting(s).